- Canary Islands

 We've prepared a list of the best beaches in the Canary Islands, including places from Lanzarote, Fuerteventura, Tenerife and Gran Canaria.

-The islands that are situated in the east part of the archipelago, like Fuerteventura and Lanzarote, have more beaches, with either white or golden sand and turquoise waters.
-These islands have less vegetation and the landscape is often arid and barren but the beaches are amazing, some of the best you can find in Europe.
+The islands that are situated in the east part of the archipelago, like Fuerteventura and Lanzarote, have more natural white sand beaches, surrounded by turquoise waters, while the others have a greater mix of black sand beaches and golden sand ones.
+These islands also have less vegetation and the landscape is often arid and barren but the beaches are amazing, some of the best you can find in Europe.

 Situated in the North of Fuerteventura, Corralejo Grandes Playas is part of Corralejo Natural Park.

-By entering the park you have access to several beaches, all beautiful and great for swimming.
+By entering the park you have access to several white sand beaches, all beautiful, with breathtaking views and great for swimming.

-The lagoons at El Cotillo were include in the Top 10 Most beautiful beaches in Europe 2015 by Tripadvisor.
+The lagoons at El Cotillo were included in the Top 10 Most beautiful beaches in Europe 2015 by Tripadvisor.

 It's advisable to bring some food and drinks, since there are no shops and restaurants in the proximity.